+Background: Weekends are organised for the membership on behalf of the National Committee, by a group of members, with National Country Link giving financial support if/when required.
 Weekends are usually in April/May or October/November for 2 or 3 nights.
 You can host weekends in your area, or areas where no groups are present.
-This is your opportunity to showcase your group and your area.
+This is your opportunity to showcase your group and area.
 It is not difficult to organise a weekend; anyone who has run a group, business or club should have no problems.
 Use the skills of your group members.
 A large group is not necessary and at times is a handicap; 4 to 6 people is an ideal team.